Frequently Asked Questions

 - 3. If my family comes on Sunday morning, what programs are available for my kids?

 For detailed information, please go to the CONNECT tab and read about our programs for children and youth.
 During the school year, on Sunday mornings we offer child care for children age 5 and under during the 9:15 education hour and the 10:30 sanctuary worship service.
-There is Sunday School for all ages at 9:15.
 Children in grades 1-5 leave the worship service after the children's time for Worship for Life.
 Youth (grades 6-12) are invited to worship with their family or friends.

 - 4. How do you assist those with special needs in worship?

 We are fearfully and wonderfully made, and sometimes our bodies do things that make worship a bit of a challenge.
 Our sanctuary is handicapped accessible via a ramp from Schuyler Street up to the sanctuary, or using the 16th Avenue entrance, an elevator, and a ramp to the sanctuary.
 We provide hearing assistance to those who might need it, although the all speakers use microphones.
 We also provide large print bulletins.
 Service dogs are welcomed in all parts of our building.

 If you are in a wheelchair, you may be let out at the 16th Street entrance where an usher will direct you to the sanctuary.
 If you are providing transportation for someone in a wheelchair, you may park in the parking lot and proceed down 16th Avenue to the handicapped accessible entrance.

 - 5. What time are your worship services?

 During the school year, we worship at 10:30am in our sanctuary.
 We also conduct a service of Healing and Wholeness, in the Taize style, every third Saturday at 5:30pm in our sanctuary.

 - 6. What is your worship service like?